Get a free, no obligation personal loan quote with rates as low as 9.99%

 Which Credit Bureau Do Credit Card Companies Pull From?

-• Amex Bank of Canada TransUnion
+• Amex Bank of Canada: Equifax and/or TransUnion

-• Capital One Equifax and or/ TransUnion
+• Capital One: Equifax and or/ TransUnion

-• PC Financial Equifax and/or TransUnion
+• PC Financial: Equifax and/or TransUnion

-• MBNA TransUnion to start then Equifax if additional information is needed
+• MBNA: TransUnion to start, then Equifax if additional information is needed

-• CAA Mastercard TransUnion
+• CAA Mastercard: TransUnion

-• Wal-Mart MasterCard TransUnion
+• Wal-Mart MasterCard: TransUnion

 How To Get Your Credit Report For Free In Canada?